If you’re new to the world of points and miles, picking the right credit card can feel downright overwhelming.

 How many cards are you interested in getting?

-If you are brand new to points a miles, I recommend starting with just one credit card.
+If you are brand new to points and miles, I recommend starting with just one credit card.
 It keeps all your points earn streamlined into one point system and you won’t have to navigate keeping straight the different credit cards for different situations like restaurants versus the grocery store.

 I have been a huge fan of Capital One’s Venture Rewards credit cards as they earn a flat 2X (double points) on everything.